kbmcconnell/PersonalPrivacyGuide/README.md

 ---

 This guide focuses on data privacy but it often veers into cybersecurity.
 While they are not synonomous, it's important to emphasize that good cybersecurity practices will go a long way in protecting your personal privacy.
-Security and privacy are a process.

 Your data is often gathered through complex terms & conditions, features such as personalized recommendations, location tracking, activity habits, and more.
 As we’ve seen, data collected by corporations often ends up in data breaches; [AT&T](https://www.cnet.com/tech/mobile/at-t-data-breach-what-is-at-t-doing-for-the-73-million-accounts-breached/), [Change Healthcare](https://techcrunch.com/2024/02/21/change-healthcare-cyberattack/), and [Ticketmaster](https://www.pcmag.com/news/ticketmaster-confirms-user-email-addresses-phone-numbers-stolen-in-hack) to name a few.